huynhducduy/huynhducduy.github.io/content/posts/fresh-macos-install.md

 Just to mention, i know that macos can be reinstall without losing any data.
 But you know what, i love the feeling of a fresh install, like, a brand new computer.
 So yeah, why not delete everything?

-There are many way to [reinstall macos](https://support.apple.com/en-us/HT204904), but i prefer [using a bootable installer](https://support.apple.com/en-us/HT201372) (usb).
+There are many ways to [reinstall macos](https://support.apple.com/en-us/HT204904), but i prefer [using a bootable installer](https://support.apple.com/en-us/HT201372) (usb).

 If you want a fresh install, like me, you will need to erase the disk in the install progress.

 ## Have a fresh macOS, what to do?

 The first thing that i want to do, is to **turn off SIP** (System Integrity Protection (rootless) mode).
-It is a security feature that prevent changing root-level files even with the root password.
+It is a security feature that prevents changing root-level files even with the root password.
 Yeah, sounds awesome right?
 But, i'm a developer, no one tell me what to do :smirk:

 You may want to disable `Secure Boot` and `Gatekeeper` too.
 And like `SIP`, they are optional.